 Diagnoses malfunctions in chemical plants and instituting remedial action.

 Studies product utilisation and pollution control problems.

-The NSC produces employment projections to show where likely future job opportunities may be.
+JSA produces employment projections to show where likely future job opportunities may be.
 Employment projections data are only produced for occupations at the broad four digit Australian and New Zealand Standard Classification of Occupations (ANZSCO) level.
 While data are not available for this occupation, projections data are available for the parent occupation, Chemical and Materials Engineers, under the outlook section.

 Earnings and hours